Thinking about Evolution & Economics and Some Notes on the Natural Selection of Ideas

 tort law to protect diverse beliefs and individual freedoms.
 And tort law to protect private property and to defend stocks by constraining parasites & predators thus enabling larger scale groups to specialise and trade in technology

-constitutional checks & balances on the authoritarian impulse of elites to impose their designs and taxes on Joe Sixpack
+constitutional checks & balances on the authoritarian impulse of elites to impose their designs and taxes on Joe Sixpack and his deals with his mates

 stabilising economic institutions which reward competitive success in discovering & accumulating survival value in 'know how' and penalise failure & cheating